Taking Over the Business

 Your role in the local business community can be politely deferred as you get up to speed with the business.
 Expect curiosity about your level of engagement compared to the prior owner.
 Understand the key issues and relationships before you branch out.
 The seller will move to the Previously Important Person (PIP) status as you take full control of the transition (See Blog Post: Seller Transition).
 Since the seller is one of your debtors, and not a partner, you will want to maintain a healthy continuation of their involvement and/or a smooth separation.

 Your employees will be watching

 On your first day, keep your introduction short and simple.
-Find common ground such as discussing your family, everyone has one, or you interest in sports!
+Find common ground such as discussing your family, everyone has one, the weather or you interest in sports!
 This is not the time to opine about the vision, mission or the future.
 Certainly make no promises or commitments.
 Instead ask for help in learning how the business operates and what each person does in the business.
 Best to be understated, while showing confidence and enthusiasm to conduct “business as usual”.
-Avoid the “we” word, it is just too soon to assume that you are part of the “team” yet.
+Avoid the “we” and “us” words, it is just too soon to assume that you are part of the “team” yet.
 It will have to be short meeting!

 From their perspective, the most important thing on employees minds is their job, and you hold the answer to that.
 Communicating a “no change for now” message repetitively will help.
 Also, using this opportunity to say “I trust you to keep doing what you have been” will reciprocate in building their own trust in you!